 The third and newest type of diabled list is the 7-day disabled list.
 This disabled list is specially made for players who have suffered concussions.
 Each team must designate a specialist in mild brain trauma to evaluate players and then send reports to MLB's medical director for approval before placing a player on this DL.

 A player's name can be put on the disabled list retroactively, dating back to the last day in which he took part in a game, but limited to five days.
 This is often used in the case of pulled muscles, when the healing period, which is normally only a few days, sometimes stretches longer than anticipated.
 It is also used when a starting pitcher must miss a start with a minor injury; this allows his team to call-up a replacement starter, and brings forward the pitcher's return date by a few days.
 A player already on the 15-day DL may be moved by his team to the 60-day DL to free up a space on the 40-man roster.

+The Disabled List was first instituted during the 1915 National League season, for a ten-day period at the time.
 Prior to 1990, there was also a 21-day disabled list as an intermediate range between ten and sixty days.
 Before the elimination of the 21-day list, the number of players who could be placed on the disabled list was limited, and there was much less flexibility about when they could return to action.
 For example, players with Major League contracts were not allowed to go to the Minor Leagues for rehabilitation purposes in those days.